As a new podcaster, one of the first challenges you’ll face is finding your first podcast listeners.

 2. Share episodes on Pinterest

-Pinterest is my favorite “social media platform” for podcasts that talk about health, lifestyle, blogging, food, and a number of other topics.
+Pinterest is my favorite social media channel for podcasts that talk about health, lifestyle, blogging, online business, food, and a number of other topics.

-I hesitate to call it a social media platform though because I see Pinterest as something much bigger:
+But I hesitate to call it a social media platform because I see Pinterest as something much bigger:

 A search engine.

 Pinterest users are looking for something with more purpose than most of us scrolling on TikTok or Instagram.
 They want recipes.
 They want DIY crafts.
 They want Instagram marketing tips.

 And if your podcast addresses any of Pinterest’s most popular topics, it’s the perfect place to find new listeners.

 3. Go on tour as a podcast guest

 In my experience, this is the highest-impact strategy on the list.
 Because when you appear as a guest on another podcast, two important things happen:

 - You’re seen as an expert with a point of view.
 (And as a real human with a personality!)

 - You’re putting yourself in front of people who already listen to podcasts.

-That second point is key!
+That second point is key.
 Of all the marketing tactics here, this approach is the only one guaranteed to put you in front of existing podcast listeners.

 And since data shows that the average podcast listener tunes into 7 different podcasts regularly, going on tour is a great way to make yourself the newest addition to their playlist.